nivertech/ezk/README.txt

 The n_ commands are not fully tested and therefor marked as experimental.
 Commands which set watches are not already available in a n_ version.
+Using the n_ versions you have to be a little aware of the load.
+If you have 1000 processes which send 1000 ls requests to the server there is not a problem and the server has to deal
+with at most 1000 messages at one time.
+But if you use the n_ls there is 1.000.000 messages which may all arive before it can answer even the first.
+This may lead to a delay in answering.

 -------------------------------------------------